pelya/android-keyboard-gadget/README.md

 You have to run all following commands on Linux.
 Windows is not supported.

-To compile hid-gadget-test, install Android NDK, and launch commands
+To compile hid-gadget-test, install Android NDK from site http://developer.android.com/ and launch commands

 	cd hid-gadget-test
 	ndk-build